Beet Hummus

 Blend Up the Hummus

-Add the garlic to the blender and pour in the toasted sesame seeds.
+Add the garlic to the blender and pour within the toasted sesame seeds.
 Then add the cumin, salt and pepper.

 Adding sesame seeds to blender with beets and garlicAdding sesame seeds to blender with beets and garlic

-Squeeze in the lemon juice.
-Note that we’re using Mexican lemons in this recipe, which are green.
-If you can’t find these, yellow lemons are fine.
+Squeeze within the lemon juice.
+Note that we’re utilizing Mexican lemons on this recipe, that are inexperienced.
+If you’ll be able to’t discover these, yellow lemons are wonderful.

 squeezing lemon into blender with beets, garlic and sesame seedssqueezing lemon into blender with beets, garlic and sesame seeds